huttsMichael/nasfaq-tools/README.md

 The userID to plot

 ### optimalDividends
 Just divide the current price by the most recent dividend price.
-Doesn't currently do anything with older dividends' data.
+Doesn't currently do anything with older dividends' data or most importantly factor in growth/numbers.